beboyle/mapFns/mapFns.md

     });

 #### Usage
-Of course you will need to add these to the import
+Of course you will need to add these to the import list.

      import { getLayerIds, getSourceIds } from  '../js/mapFns'

-These ids will be useful if you need to remove a layer or change its visibility.
+These ids will be useful should you need to remove a layer or change its visibility.

 ### Notes on Scaling
 plotCircle() draws a circle with a radius that is measured in pixels.